realgrapedrop/xrpl-validator-dashboard/GRAFANA_DASHBOARD.md

 ### Prerequisites

-- XRPL Validator Monitor installed and running (`xrpl-monitor.service`)
+- XRPL Validator Monitor running in Docker (`xrpl-monitor` container)
-- Prometheus scraping metrics from `localhost:9091`
+- Prometheus scraping metrics (default port: 9094, check your config)
 - Grafana connected to Prometheus data source
-- rippled validator running and accessible
+- rippled validator running and accessible (Docker or Native installation)

 ### How to Use This Document